How to ensure good corporate governance: 10 simple steps

 9. Encourage a culture of collaboration and accountability

-If you’re using board portal software, the chairperson or CEO can spark collaboration by posing questions ahead of meetings to provoke discussion and can see within the software which directors have reviewed materials or engaged in the debate.
-A phone call before the meeting to directors that seem disengaged may provoke their meeting preparation.
+If you’re using board portal software, you can see within the software which directors have reviewed materials in advance.
+A phone call before the meeting to directors who seem disengaged may provoke their meeting preparation.

 10. Routinely evaluate the board’s performance